tasitlabs/gnosis-safe-subgraph/README.md

 # Gnosis Safe Subgraph

+Modern wallets like the Gnosis Safe use contract-based accounts to manage funds.
 This subgraph indexes new deployments of contract-based accounts for users of the Gnosis Safe.

 There's a UI that uses this subgraph at [contractbasedaccounts.com](https://contractbasedaccounts.com).